super bowl

 Program Description:

-Mansion Day School is committed to providing your child with a curriculum based summer camp program taught by certified teachers.
-A thematic approach will not only teach reading, writing, and math, but your child will experience eight countries as we “travel” the world.
-Each week, we will explore a new country through art projects, musical performances, storytellers, field trips, and ethnic foods.
+Mansion Day School is committed to providing your child with an academic summer camp program taught by certified teachers.
+In addition to reading, writing, and math instruction, your child will experience eight countries as we “travel” the world.
+Each week, we will explore a new country through art projects, musical performances, storytellers, and ethnic foods.
+While the mornings are filled with academics, the afternoons are an opportunity for swimming, field trips, and cultural events.
+Our travel day runs from 9:00 AM – 3:00 PM.
+Childcare (which is included in the cost of tuition) begins at 7:00 AM and ends at 6:00 PM.
+Enrichment Academies are also offered to provide students with a more intensive study of math, writing, robotics, woodworking, music, art, and other areas.

 TECHie Camp – Summer 2010